 Hands-on rhino and elephant conservation at a private game park in Zimbabwe.
 Work alongside conservationists to help secure their future

-Our vision is long term wildlife management, focusing on the breeding and release of the black rhino, and sustainable living.
+Our vision at the Imire Wildlife Conservation is the long term wildlife management, focusing on the breeding and release of the black rhino, and sustainable living.
 We believe that rural communities and wildlife programmes can successfully live together side by side only by working together.
 All our volunteers spend time in the local community to understand the pressures they face and how this in turn affects our conservation efforts.